rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 IPI for on-premises platforms (Installer Provisioned Infrastructure) is scoped to automate a number of networking infrastructure requirements that are handled on other platforms by cloud infrastructure services.

-From OpenShift version 4.5 a new IPI installation is introduced for vSphere, automating the installation in these platforms, becoming easier and faster in comparison of the traditional UPI mode available from version 4.2.
+From OpenShift version 4.5, a new IPI installation is introduced for vSphere, automating the installation on these platforms, making it easier and faster in comparison to the traditional UPI mode available from version 4.2.

-But with the introduction of the of the IPI mode, a new way of doing DNS and load balancing for the api, api-int, DNS and ingress endpoints (apps) is used.
+But with the introduction of the IPI mode, a new way of doing DNS and load balancing for the api, api-int, DNS, and ingress endpoints (apps) is used.

-This method is based in the kubernetes native infrastructure concepts, and its used as well in Openstack IPI (4.2), RHV IPI (4.4) and BM IPI (4.4).
+This method is based on Kubernetes-native infrastructure concepts, and it is used as well in OpenStack IPI (4.2), RHV IPI (4.4), and BM IPI (4.4).

-The main goal of this blog post, is to show the differences between IPI and UPI installations in VMWARE and also between cloud and on-premises platforms (RHV IPI, OSP IPI, BM IPI and VMWARE IPI).
+The main goal of this blog post is to show the differences between IPI and UPI installations in VMware and also between cloud and on-premises platforms (RHV IPI, OSP IPI, BM IPI, and VMware IPI).

-Special thanks to my colleague Manu Valle (@manuvaldi in Twitter) for lending me the environment and for always help with their wisdom and support.
+Special thanks to my colleague Manu Valle (@manuvaldi on Twitter) for lending me the environment and for always helping with his wisdom and support.

 ## 1. Scenario

 This blog post is developed and tested in a VMWARE vCenter v6.7 and with OpenShift 4.5.

-As said before, this is not an [installation procedure of IPI VMWARE](https://docs.openshift.com/container-platform/4.5/installing/installing_vsphere/installing-vsphere-installer-provisioned-network-customizations.html) , its the analysis of the Load Balancer and DNS resources in IPI On-Premise environments, to show the differences between Cloud environments (IPI and UPI) and the IPI On-premise environments (VMWARE, RHV, Openstack and BareMetal).
+As said before, this is not an [installation procedure of IPI VMware](https://docs.openshift.com/container-platform/4.5/installing/installing_vsphere/installing-vsphere-installer-provisioned-network-customizations.html); it is the analysis of the Load Balancer and DNS resources in IPI on-premise environments, to show the differences between cloud environments (IPI and UPI) and the IPI on-premise environments (VMware, RHV, OpenStack, and BareMetal).

-The scenario is installed by the IPI mode in the vCenter v6.7 and have 6 nodes (3 masters and 3 workers) within the OpenShift 4.5 cluster.
+The scenario is installed using IPI mode in vCenter v6.7 and has 6 nodes (3 masters and 3 workers) within the OpenShift 4.5 cluster.

 ## 2. OpenShift IPI Load Balancer and DNS

-As we described before a new way of doing DNS and load balancing for OpenShift Cluster is introduced in IPI On-premises mode.
+As we described before, a new way of doing DNS and load balancing for the OpenShift cluster is introduced in IPI on-premises mode.

 To start our analysis we will divide the different components of LB and DNS in IPI in three main sections: